Roberto de Nobili

 Roberto de Nobili, SJ (1577 – 16 January 1656) was an Italian Jesuit priest who worked as a missionary in Southern India.
 He used novel methods to preach Christianity, adopting many local customs of India that were, in his view, not contrary to Christian principles.
-He also won papal approval for a policy of accommodation that allowed coverts to Christianity to continue to engage in Hindu practices deemed social practices rather than expressions of Hinduism.
-Many later Christian priests adopted his methods to deceive the common Hindus by presenting Christianity in the garbs of Hinduism.
-Prominent ones include Constanzo Beschi, Pater Acosta and many many others.
+He also won papal approval for a policy of accommodation that allowed converts to Christianity to continue to engage in Hindu practices deemed social practices rather than expressions of Hinduism.

 Biography

 Born in Montepulciano, Tuscany, in September 1577, Roberto de Nobili arrived at the ports of the Portuguese in Goa and Bombay in western India on 20 May 1605.
 It is probable that he met here Fr Thomas Stephens, a Jesuit who had arrived in Goa in 1579, and was probably then in the process of composing his Khristapurana, an epic poem using Hindu literary forms to tell Christ's life story.

 Roberto de Nobili, nicknamed the White Brahmin, embodied the missionary fervor of Christianity in Portuguese India and its relations with the court of the Mughal emperor Akbar.
 His approach to evangelization began by focusing of areas where Hinduism and Christianity agreed.

 After a short stay in Cochin in Kerala, he took up residence in Madurai in Tamil Nadu in November 1606.
-He soon called himself a "teacher of wisdom" (தத்துவ போதகர்) and began to dress like a Sannyasi, someone who following Hindu custom practices a form of asceticism marked by disinterest in material life, wearing a white dhoti and wooden sandals.
+He soon called himself a "teacher of wisdom" (தத்துவ போதகர்) and began to dress like a Sannyasi, someone who, following Hindu custom, practices a form of asceticism marked by disinterest in material life, wearing a white dhoti and wooden sandals.
 He adopted such local Indian customs as shaving one's head and keeping only a tiny tuft.
-He wore a three-stringed thread across the chest which he chose to be a representation of the Holy Trinity.
+He wore a three-stringed thread across the chest, which he chose to be a representation of the Holy Trinity.
 Claiming noble parentage, he approached high-caste people as an equal and eagerly engaged in dialogue with Hindu scholars about the truths of Christianity.